AnyBody/tutorials/Scaling/lesson3.md

 We start with the model from the previous steps to introduce the landmark-based nonlinear scaling.
 Several tranformations will build up into a pipeline, where pre-transforms will be used to inherit obtained accuracy throughout different steps.
-A complete model can you find here: {download}`lesson3b.Main.any <Downloads/lesson3b.Main.any>`.
+You can find the complete model here: {download}`lesson3b.Main.any <Downloads/lesson3b.Main.any>`.
 The following tutorial shows how to add an RBF transform with the recommended settings into the previously created model.

-First of all let us configure the visualization of the transformation.
+First of all, let us configure the visualization of the transformation.
-Now that we know how to compare source and scaled geometries as well as reverse registration, so we can switch off the registration step.
+Now that we know how to compare source and scaled geometries as well as reverse registration, we can switch off the registration step.

 ```AnyScriptDoc
 AnyFunTransform3DIdentity MyTransform3 =